 Good user experience (UX) – Consumer expectations are continually on the rise, and you need to make sure you’re meeting and exceeding those expectations to stay ahead of the game.
 Make it super quick and easy for customers to find all the information they need to make informed buying decisions.

 Website persuasion – Ensure you’re using copywriting best practices and provide detailed and engaging product descriptions to boost customer confidence so they take the desired actions i.e., hit “buy now”.
 High-quality and varied digital assets will also help customers engage with your brand and your products.

-Creating a strong Search Engine Optimization (SEO) strategy is the first step you can take to boost conversion rates.
-You can’t convert web visitors if you aren’t generating web traffic!
+Creating a strong Search Engine Optimization (SEO) strategy is the first step in to solid Converstion Rate Optimization (CRO).
+After all, you can’t convert web visitors if you aren’t generating web traffic!
 You want your product listings to display as high as possible in SERPs.
 To make sure that’s the case, you need to make sure you’re using the right keywords to ensure your products get in front of the right people at the right time.

 Meta descriptions are a key SEO component, and they’re also key in improving conversion rates.
 It’s the first bit of text a customer sees in their search results, so it’s going to determine whether or not they click through to your site.
 Ensure your meta descriptions clearly set out what the customer can expect to see once they’re on your product detail page.

-In 2021, over 50% of eCommerce transactions took place on mobile.
-Your product page view and digital assets should all be optimized for mobile to guarantee higher conversion rates.
+Throughout 2022 and into 2023, it’s estimated that 56% of online sales took place on mobile.
+So, your product page view and digital assets should all be optimized for mobile to guarantee higher conversion rates.

 Keep your page layout super simple and only include the most relevant and important bits of content.
 Making your product information scannable with things like bullet points will also be another consideration.
 In terms of your digital assets, compress images and videos to ensure they load quickly so your customers can instantly engage with your products.